 As part of this commitment and with a growing population, SEDHRP and EDPHCT commissioned a report to identify ways to protect habitats and wildlife at the same time as improving visitor experiences on the East Devon Pebblebed Heaths.

 Click on each numbered proposal below to see maps of what each car park could look like, according to the suggestions in the main report.
-Record your comments about the proposals by following the numbered sections in the survey, which match the numbered proposals below.

 1. Joney’s Cross